Member Status: Accredited Professional

 Member No: NCS14-01273

-I offer counselling/therapy to individual and couples, privately as well working as an Associate Counsellor.
+I offer counselling/therapy to individual and couples, through my private practice as well working as an Associate Counsellor with another organisation.
 I also work as a Specialist Mentor for university students with Mental Health support needs.

-In recent years I held counselling roles in charities including: EVA with survivors of domestic abuse and CRUSE Bereavement Care and in the NHS at The Mulberry Practice, working with asylum seekers and Workplace Wellbeing providing a service to NHS employees.
+In the past I held counselling roles in charities including: EVA with survivors of domestic abuse and CRUSE Bereavement Care and in the NHS at The Mulberry Practice, working with asylum seekers as well as Workplace Wellbeing, who provide a service to NHS employees.

 In the early 1990's I was a Volunteer Counsellor at Rape Crisis and Sheffield Alcohol Advisory Service and completed RELATE (couple counselling) training and practiced as one of their counsellors.